davidsims9t/math-notes/README.md

 To find the slope use ∆y / ∆x, so (-1 - 3) / (-3 - 3) = 2/3.

+Parallel, perpendicular, or neither are determined by the slope.
+When the slopes are equal, then the lines are parallel.
+When the first slope is 0 and the second is undefined, then the lines are perpendicular.
+Neither is when the slope is not equal or the opposite.

 ## Trigonometry

 Only applies to right triangles.